ascendancyy/praxis/README.md

 ### Manually

-1. Download the files using the GitHub .zip download option
-2. Unzip the files and rename the folder to `Theme - Praxis`
+Download the .zip file from GitHub and extract the folder into your `Packages` directory, then rename the extracted folder to: `Theme - Praxis`

-3. Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
-4. Copy the folder into your Sublime Text `Packages` directory
+### Using Package Control

+If you're a [package control](http://wbond.net/sublime_packages/package_control) type of person, you can easily install Praxis via the `Package Control: Install Package` command.
+Just search for `Theme - Praxis` in the packages list.

 ## Activating the theme